Hoots, Hisses, and Howls: Eeriest Bird Sounds in the Americas

-While many birds specialize in cheerful-sounding song, others conjure strange, sinister, and somber moods.
-Owls, of course, are the usual suspects when we think of the eeriest bird sounds.
-And while it's true that their macabre shrieks have inspired terror since antiquity, they're hardly the only birds capable of providing chills.
+While many birds specialize in cheerful-sounding song, others conjure strange and somber moods.
+Owls, of course, are the usual suspects when we think of the eerie bird sounds.
+And while it's true that their nighttime shrieks have inspired terror since antiquity, they're hardly the only birds capable of providing chills.

 So which is the the most frightening?
 That is a decision readers will need to make for themselves.
 To help, we've collected six of the spookiest bird vocalizations in the Americas, combining classic notes of terror — including those of a certain quoted bird — with lesser-known, but no less startling calls.

 Unlike most owls, Barn Owls don't engage in mellow nighttime “hooting;” they pierce the darkness with long, harsh screeches.
 Although both males and females can produce these shrieking sounds, they're most often made by males during flight.

 Barn Owls are found throughout much of the world, including England, where Shakespeare, captivated by the owl and its shrill cries, referenced it in several plays, typically in less than cheery terms, such as: “Bring forth that fatal screech-owl to our house/That nothing sung but death to us and ours.”

 These days, however, humans are the ones delivering fatal tidings.
 Barn Owls' low-flying hunting habits put them at risk when crossing roads, and car collisions take a constant toll.
 In addition, large-scale, mechanized agriculture makes large swaths of former habitat inhospitable to Barn Owls.
 Although their secretive nature makes accurate population counts difficult, their numbers are believed to be stable.